-Table 8: Secure-channel inbound MACsec statistics
+Table 12: Secure-channel inbound MACsec statistics

 Statistics Description UnusedSAPkts Specifies the summation of received unencrypted packets on all SAs of this secure channel, with MACsec not in strict mode.

-Statistics Description NoUsingSAPkts Specifies the summation of received packets that were discarded along with either encrypted packets or packets that were received with MACsec operating in strict mode.
+NoUsingSAPkts Specifies the summation of received packets that were discarded along with either encrypted packets or packets that were received with MACsec operating in strict mode.
 LatePkts Specifies the number of packets received that have been discarded for this Secure Channel (SC) with Replay Protect enabled.
-Note: The switch does not support Replay Protect.
+Note: Replay Protect is supported only by MACsec configurations using MACsec Key Agreement (MKA) protocol.
 NotValidPkts Specifies the summation of packets that were discarded in all SAs of the SC because they were not valid with one of the following conditions: MACsec was operating in strict mode The packets received were encrypted but contained erroneous fields.
 InvalidPkts Specifies the summation of all packets received that were not valid for this SC, with MACsec operating in check mode.
-DelayedPkts Specifies the summation of packets for this SC, with the Packet Number (PN) of packets lower than the lower bound replay protection PN.
-Note: The switch does not support Replay Protect.
-UncheckedPkts The total number of packets for this SC that: were encrypted and had failed the integrity check were not encrypted and had failed the integrity check were received when MACsec validation was not enabled OKPkts Specifies the total number of Integrity Check Validated (ICV) packets for all SAs of this Secure Channel.
+DelayedPkts Specifies the summation of packets for this SC, with the Packet Number (PN) of the packets lower than the lower bound replay protection PN.

+Statistics Description Note: Replay Protect is supported only by MACsec configurations using MKA protocol.
+UncheckedPkts The total number of packets for this SC that: were encrypted and failed the integrity check were not encrypted and failed the integrity check were received when MACsec validation was not enabled OKPkts Specifies the total number of Integrity Check Validated (ICV) packets for all SAs of this Secure Channel.
 The number of octets of User Data recovered from received frames that were integrity protected but not encrypted.
-OctetsValidated Specifies the number of octets of plaintext recovered from received packets that were integrity protected but not encrypted.
-OctetsDecrypted Specifies the number of octets of plaintext recovered from received packets that were integrity protected and encrypted.
+OctetsValidated Specifies the number of octets of plain text recovered from received packets that were integrity protected but not encrypted.
+OctetsDecrypted Specifies the number of octets of plain text recovered from received packets that were integrity protected and encrypted.

-Table 9: Secure-channel outbound MACsec statistics
+Table 13: Secure-channel outbound MACsec statistics